stastnypremysl/lsql/docs/preprocesing.md

 * Fast new function definitions - just inject it as text
 * Nested "for" cycles on text level - standard batch processing supports only one level "for" cycle and runs on postsyntactic level, therefore less powerful for some tasks

+The preprocessor is string based. (tokens are not used)

 The basic concept of a macro is expansion.
 Every macro is evaluated to a list of strings and than injected to a context.
 A context is selected before the expansion to a list of string.